 The legal protection of privacy in Canada has been described as a patchwork of rules.
 The laws are considered to be "comparatively underdeveloped" and excessively complicated.
-Justice Krever noted in the 1980 Report of the Royal Commission of Inquiry into the Confidentiality of Health Information in Ontario that there is "no consistent treatment or coherent policy regarding the confidentiality of health information."
-In the same vein, the authors of a leading text on Canadian privacy law note that "there is a veritable hodgeThe legal protection of privacy in Canada has been described as a patchwork of rules.
-The laws are considered to be "comparatively underdeveloped" and excessively complicated.

-podge of rules relating to the protection of personal health information."
-This chapter briefly discusses the protection of privacy interests in Canadian law, including Charter protections and the remedies available at common law for breach of confidentiality relating to the disclosure of health information.
+Ustice Krever noted in the 1980 Report of the Royal Commission of Inquiry into the Confidentiality of Health Information in Ontario that there is "no consistent treatment or coherent policy regarding the confidentiality of health information."
+In the same vein, the authors of a leading text on Canadian privacy law note that "there is a veritable hodgepodge of rules relating to the protection of personal health information."112 This chapter briefly discusses the protection of privacy interests in Canadian law, including Charter protections and the remedies available at common law for breach of confidentiality relating to the disclosure of health information.
 It then canvasses provincial legislation concerning specific professions and health facilities, general privacy statutes, more specific health information laws, and finally, federal legislation in the area (PIPEDA).